aleparuokakauppa/sweeper/README.md

 This implementation uses the timer as a countdown, rather than a time counter

-The main problem with the game is that it doesn't give a pleasant initial starting position.
+The main problem with the game is random mine generation.
-One might lose on the first click.
+Mines are initialized completely randomly and can result in boring games.
+Also the user can fail on the first click.

 The program was tested on Arch Linux and MacOS-Sonoma